Time: 133 mins.

 Personally, I'm a sucker for musicals and who can resist the genius of the Beatles.
 Since I was only familiar with about half the songs, it was easier for me to forget about the band and connect with the characters.
 Unfortunately, since there's not a lot of straight dialogue, you really don't get to know much about any of the characters.
 They sort of represent types more than real people, so on that level it's hard to care what happens to them.
 However, the situations they find themselves in are alternately fraught with angst and elation, so it captures your attention on an emotional level.
 When one of them gets drafted and sent to Vietnam – in one of the film's most interesting, oddly amusing and ultimately terrifying sequences set to a mash-up of "I Want You" and "She's So Heavy" – your heart does break more than a little knowing what fate awaits him.

 Wood and Strugess have pretty good chemisty, making you believe in their love and rooting for them to have a happy ending.
 Dana Fuchs and Martin Luther are also pretty compelling as anti-war musicians mirroring the look and styles of Joplin and Hendrix, embuing the Beatles songs with the vibes of those singers.
 The appearance of Bono was a bit of a shock to me, but he acquits himself well as Dr. Robert, a love guru who attempts to help our group of misfits ignore the trouble around them with copious amounts of drugs and sex.
 Some sequences and songs work better than others, but no one can fault Taymor's attempt to bring them to full, flower-power life.
 The art direction and cinematography, without a doubt, contain some of the most vibrant, weird and expressive visuals to ever hit the bigscreen.
 A film that's more like one long music video than a full-bodied feature, but I don't think the MTV generation will mind.
 Especially the ones less familiar with the original Beatles work.
 It captures the complex issues and makes them emotionally accessible, if not exactly intellectually stimulating.
-Worth a look.
+Worth a look for the visuals and music, but don't expect much plot.